juanbric/homepage/index.md

 _Oct 2020 - May 2021 (Amsterdam, The Netherlands)_

-- Driving high value sales and next generation customer management through SalesForce, servicing both the Spanish and UK markets at Rituals Headquarters in Amsterdam.
-- Strategic enhancing of routines and workflows for agents and customers alike.
+- I have a proven track record of driving high value sales and delivering next-generation customer service using SalesForce.
+In my role, I strategized on ways to enhance routines and systems for both service agents and customers, resulting in improved customer satisfaction and increased sales.

+- I have expert-level knowledge of SalesForce, including advanced features and functionality, and have received training and certifications in using the platform.
+I have successfully applied this knowledge to drive sales and improve customer service.

+- I have experience servicing both the Spanish and UK markets, and have developed strong language skills and cultural competencies through this experience.
+I have also faced and overcome challenges related to servicing these markets, adapting my approach as needed to meet the needs of my customers and colleagues.

  **Research Assistant - Centre for Public Values and Ethics Leiden University**

 _Oct 2018 - May 2019 (The Hague, The Netherlands)_

-- Documenting and presenting cases of wrongful criminal convictions in Latin America for the Faculty of Governance and Global Affairs: Centre for Public Values and Ethics of Leiden University.
-- Enlarging Leiden University's wrongful convictions academic database.
-- Supervision Dr. Andrei Poama
+- As a researcher at the Faculty of Governance and Global Affairs, I worked at the Centre for Public Values and Ethics on a project under the supervision of Dr. Andrei Poama documenting and presenting cases of wrongful criminal convictions in Latin America.
+I was responsible for researching and analysing cases, and for adding them to Leiden University's wrongful convictions database.
+Through this work, I contributed to the understanding of issues related to wrongful convictions in Latin America and helped to expand the university's database on this topic.

 **Cook - Barlow**